 Why, pray tell, did they go through with their something borrowed-something blue "I do" then?

 Many women said they felt "significant external pressure" from parents, peers, their partner, or societal expectations.
 Or they believed they wouldn't find anyone else to marry.
 In short, they thought it better to have the socially coveted status of being married, even unhappily, than not be married at all.

-Which begs the question – why do we keep selling our daughters this antiquated fairytale?
+Which begs the question – why do we keep selling our daughters this out-dated fairytale?

 Is it any wonder a girl might dream of a magical day like that her entire life?

-She looks forward to it to such a degree that when her inner voice warns that she's not ready for the commitment looming beyond the ceremony, she might swallow that truth and proceed anyway.
-She goes ahead with the plan just so that she can have her one shot at experiencing that once-in-a-lifetime, all-about-me, loving attention, acceptance, and support for a day.
+So much so that when her inner voice warns that she's not ready for the commitment looming for a lifetime after the fancy ceremony, she often swallows that truth and proceeds anyway.
+She goes ahead with the plan just to have her one shot at experiencing that once-in-a-lifetime, all-about-me, love, attention, and support for a day.

 More juicy content from YourTango: